vikasFreelancer1913/jQuery-plugins/box-arrangements/Readme.md

 # JQuery Plugin

-This is the custom made jQuery plugin to center align any element on dom
+This is the custom made jQuery plugin to Arrange different Height box on dom

 ## Getting Started

 Follow the instruction to include and use of this plugin.
 * Include jQuery - Optional
 * Include jQuery.pack.js - Mandatory
-* Include center.jQuery.js - Mandatory
+* Include boxArrange.jQuery.js - Mandatory
-* Use element (class or id) selector to call pluign method AlignCenter() - Mandatory
+* Use element (class or id) selector to call pluign method BoxArrange() - Mandatory
+* You can pass {'margin': anynumber} as parameter, by default it will take 8px as margin - Optional

 ## Example